AI Search Impact on Luxury Travel: Zero-Click, ChatGPT & What's Next

 This makes sense.
 When someone asks AI a question and clicks through, they know what they want.
 Your site just needs to close the deal.

-What Gets Cited by AI
+What Content Gets Cited by AI Search Engines?

 Not all content gets cited by AI.
 Here's what works: